 Remember to protect your DIY home garden from wind and plan where to put tall plants that make shade, because it is important for the shade to cover just those plants that suit it.
 Consider the sides of the world – the sun never shines from the north, so the highest plants, such as sunflowers, need to be planted just to the north to least shade the rest of the garden.
 They are at the same time a shield from the colder north wind.

 It is not easy to come up with a good plan for your garden that satisfies all the conditions because everything depends on the climate, the soil, which plants to grow together…

 The rules are not there for us to blindly follow.
-Take them as guidelines for beginers to help create your home garden, and everything else comes with experience.
+Take them as guidelines for beginners to help create your home garden, and everything else comes with experience.
 Try, observe and learn from nature, listen to your heart and enjoy your garden by growing your own healthy organic foods.
-By this process you are “growing” yourself too!
+By this process, you are “growing” yourself too!

 Example of building vegetable DIY garden from scratch at home for beginners

 After you have your gardening plan, it is time to make your own garden.
 Now we will show you one simple example of how to do it, and we will also show you one simple but an excellent technique that will help you with the rest of your gardening.
 Our example is for tomatoes garden, but this DIY example can be used for any vegetables (depending on how much space you have) Of course, your garden doesn’t have to look like this, and it depends on what you want to grow, how much land you have etc., but this is something that will give you an idea on how to make your own garden, and show you what you can do at your home with not much space.